WeChat: Enterprise WeChat

-For work purposes, companies and business communication, a special version of WeChat called Enterprise WeChat (or Qiye Weixin) was launched in 2016.
+For work purposes, companies and business communication, a special version of WeChat called WeCom (formally known as Enterprise WeChat (or Qiye Weixin) and WeChat Work before Nov 2020) was launched in 2016.
 The app was meant to help employees separate work from private life.
 In addition to the usual chat features, the program let companies and their employees keep track of annual leave days and expenses that need to be reimbursed, employees could ask for time off or clock in to show they were at work.

 WeChat Mini Program

 In 2017, WeChat launched a feature called "Mini Programs" (小程序).
 A mini program is an app within an app.
-Business owners can create mini apps in the WeChat system, implemented using JavaScript plus a proprietary API.
+Business owners can create mini apps in the WeChat system, implemented using proprietary versions of CSS, JavaScript, and templated XML JavaScript with proprietary APIs.
 Users may install these inside the WeChat app.
 In January 2018, WeChat announced a record of 580,000 mini programs.
 With one Mini Program, consumers could scan the Quick Response code using their mobile phone at a supermarket counter and pay the bill through the user's WeChat mobile wallet.
 WeChat Games have received huge popularity, with its "Jump Jump" game attracting 400 million players in less than 3 days and attaining 100 million daily active users in just two weeks after its launch, as of January 2018.
-Ever since WeChat Mini Program's Launch, daily active user (DAU) of WeChat Mini Programs are increasing dramatically.
-In 2017, there was only 160 million DAU, however, the number reached 450 million at 2021.
+Ever since WeChat Mini Program's Launch, the daily active user count of WeChat Mini Programs are increasing dramatically.
+In 2017, there were only 160 million daily active users, however, the number reached 450 million in 2021.

 WeChat Channels

-In 2020, WeChat Channels was launched, which is a short video platform within WeChat that allows users to create and share short video clips and photos to their own WeChat Channel.
+In 2020, WeChat Channels were launched.
+They are a short video platform within WeChat that allows users to create and share short video clips and photos to their own WeChat Channel.
 Users of Channels can also discover content posted to other Channels by others via the in-built feed.
 Each post can include hashtags, a location tag, a short description, and a link to an WeChat official account article.
 In September 2021, it was reported that WeChat Channels began allowing users to upload hour-long videos, twice of the duration limit previously imposed on all WeChat Channels videos.
 Comparisons are often drawn between WeChat Channels and TikTok (or Douyin) for their similarity in features.